Akira Sasaki's current situation | Return to alpine racing, announces his challenge for the Italian Olympics [Interview]

 There was a fierce feeling when we were playing.
 There was Minagawa Kentaro who said, "We're seriously going to be number one in the world," and everyone, including Yoshioka Daisuke, was looking at the same thing and competing on the world stage, getting beaten to a pulp, but they were like, "We won't lose."
 When we went on tour, we were overseas for three to four months straight.
 After all, we were challenging the world, so if we didn't have a strong will, it would be impossible

-Those feelings are reflected in the race, and ultimately affect whether you win a medal or not, whether you stand on the podium or not, whether you have a fan club around the world or not, whether you're respected or not, and so on.
+That feeling shows in the race, and ultimately it affects whether you win a medal or not, whether you stand on the podium or not, whether you create a fan club around the world or not, whether you are respected or not.
+Can you

-Whether you can show it or not.
-Whether you're just an ordinary person or a star.
+show it or not?
+Are you just an ordinary person or will you become a star?

-That's what we can leave behind for the Japanese ski world.
-When I think about what we can leave behind for the alpine ski world, both the current skiers and I are fired up.
-We don't want to lose to the skiers I've taught, so we're both fired up.
+That's what we can leave behind for the Japanese skiing world.
+When we think about what we can leave behind for the alpine skiing world, both the current athletes and I get fired up.
+We don't want to lose to the athletes I've coached, so we're both fired up.

-Since we all started from the same place, age doesn't matter.
+Since we all started from the same point, age doesn't matter.
 We're all buddies and rivals.
-In a true sense, we've become teammates who can help each other improve.
+It really means we've become teammates who can push each other to improve.

 I just want to improve my physical condition.
 Skiing is my second priority